Katharine Cornell: Wartime service

 Cornell, Aline MacMahon and Dorothy Fields serve soldiers played by Lon McCallister and Michael Harrison in Stage Door Canteen (1943).

 Cornell's only film role was speaking a few lines from Romeo and Juliet in the movie Stage Door Canteen (1943), which starred many of Broadway's best actors, under the auspices of the American Theatre Wing for War Relief.
 This organization was created by playwright Rachel Crothers, and created the Stage Door Canteen to entertain troops during the war.
 Cornell donated time to work at the Canteen cleaning tables.

 General George C. Marshall asked Cornell to do a play to entertain the troops in Europe.
 Cornell decided to take The Barretts of Wimpole Street to the troops in Europe as a touring production with the USO and the Special Services Division.
 However, the USO and the Division stated that no G.I. would sit for a three-hour costume drama about two middle-aged Victorian poets.
-They suggested an alternate, some sort of "ribald farce" in case Barretts proved a failure.
+They suggested an alternative, some sort of "ribald farce" in case Barretts proved a failure.
 Cornell prepared Blithe Spirit, but nonetheless insisted upon Barretts, saying that if she was going to entertain the soldiers, she must take them her very best, and her very best was Barretts.
 The Army then asked that they cut the love scenes, as the play was far too long at three hours, wanted someone to "explain" the play to the men beforehand, and prepared her for what they saw as rude, tasteless and ignorant troops.
 The entire company, backed by Cornell and McClintic, resisted all entreaties and played their roles with every degree of authenticity as the Broadway original.

 At the first production, the army's fears seemed to be validated.
 At the start of the play, which takes place in damp, chilly London, the doctor advises that Elizabeth go to Italy for rest.
 The audience, G.I.s fighting in war-torn Italy, exploded in laughter, hooting, yelling and stamping.
 Margalo Gillmore said "It was true, then, we thought, they would go on laughing and it would never stop and the Barretts would go under a tidal wave of derision.
 But we were wrong.
 Kit and Guthrie were holding the laugh, just as if they had heard it a hundred times, not showing any alarm, not even seeming to wait for it, but handling it, controlling it, ready to take over at the first sign of its getting out of hand.
 It rose and fell and before it could rise again, Kit spoke."